Cases

 - Back Vowels (-a, -o, -u):

-- Consonant Cases (nominative, ergative, absolutive, accusative, dative, thematic): The case suffix's vowel is dropped, retaining the stem's vowel (e.g., luna-il → lunal).
+- Bipartite Cases (nominative, ergative, absolutive, accusative, dative, thematic, genitive, essential): The case suffix's vowel is dropped, retaining the stem's vowel (e.g., luna-il → lunal).

-- Vowel Cases (predicative, prepositional, vocative, instrumental, benefactive): The stem's final vowel is dropped, retaining the case suffix's vowel (e.g., luna-is → lunas).
+- Monopartite Cases (predicative, prepositional, vocative, instrumental, benefactive): The stem's final vowel is dropped, retaining the case suffix's vowel (e.g., luna-i → luni).

-In non-singular numbers, there is no merging, as the number suffix ends in a consonant.
+In non-singular numbers, there is no merging, as the number suffix always ends in a consonant.